JFlaherty347/Papers-To-Progress/README.md

 This repository holds an excerpt of code written by me as a part of a project [I worked on at Stanford's Health++ 2019 Hackathon](https://healthplusplus19.devpost.com/?ref_content=default&ref_feature=challenge&ref_medium=discover).
 The code presented here is a computer vision algorithm that takes an image of a paper as input, and corrects the image so it can be more easily read and categorized by the google cloud's OCR.
-Please note that this repository was created after the event for the purpose of presenting the code specifically written by me and as a result, it only has small commits since the code was finished prior to the creation of this repository.
+Please note that this repository was created after the event for the purpose of presenting the code specifically written by me and as a result, it only has improvements made after the event.
+Please keep in mind that the event was only 24 hours long during which our group not only had to produce a proof of concept but also a business plan for implementing our global health solution.

 ### What is Papers to Progress?
 Papers to progress is a medical record digitalization pipeline that allows for data insights into the healthcare in devloping